jbampton/Team/README.md

 `Max` also researches with professors of the university, attends science conferences (If he finds some time, since he is mostly busy with Open-Source projects) and his mission is to combine mathematics science with the computer.
 Anyway, `Max` is a programmer and not a mathematician.

 You can find `Max` mostly in Open-Source land which is the real world.
-Learning, Work in the community, Share the experience and code publicly is what he did in recent years.
+Learning, working in the community, sharing experiences and collaborating on GitHub is what `Max` has done in recent years.

 `Beast` is one of Max's good friends and `John` showed `Max` some special views from OSS.